Just released - our new Salesforce Commerce Cloud Cartridge

 With Adyen you can be up and running with EMV within a few weeks.

-With Adyen, you could be up and running with EMV within a few weeks, and that includes a suggested weeklong period of testing.
+With Adyen, you could be up and running with EMV certification within a few weeks, and that includes a suggested weeklong period of testing.
 We’ve already done the hard work of pre-certifying with the schemes, and we provide Verifone certified terminals, so any transaction from our terminals doesn’t need further certification.

 Adyen acts not only as the gateway, but also the processor and the acquirer.
 Our built-from-the-ground-up architecture covers the whole value chain.
 So rather than dealing with the fragmented components of EMV compliance, you’re essentially just working with one partner.